secnot/goalgos/README.md

-# goalgos
+# Go algorithms

-A compilation of classical algorithms I implemented while learning Go
+This is a compilation of classical algorithms I coded while learning Go, it isn't exhaustive, nor production ready.
+Still I hope it is useful as a learning resource.